stewarthkerr/causal992_project/README.md

 ## Structure of cleaned data
 ### Variables
-Below lowercase `w` is placeholder for wave, which ranges between 1 and 12.
+Below lowercase `w` is placeholder for wave, which ranges between 1 (1992) and 12 (2016) varying 2 years between each wave.

 * Variables of interest
   * `HHIDPN` (person ID)